photosynthesis-team/piq/CONTRIBUTING.md

 Use [commitizen](https://github.com/commitizen/cz-cli) commit style where possible for simplification of understanding of performed changes.

+### Get in Touch

-Feel free to reach out to one of contributors if you have any questions.
+Feel free to reach out to [one of contributors](https://github.com/photosynthesis-team/piq#contacts) if you have any questions.